imagineLife/big-site/content/misc/on-certs.md

 **The Test Might Not Be Valuable**
 Knowing what a certification "tests" is often hidden.
 Was the test easy enough to google all the answers?
 Was the test deep enough to "really" test for deep knowledge?

+## Good Certification UX

+- **Be alone in a room**, validating there is not a helper.
+It only takes seeing a single interview of an engineering candidates where the person on video is _clearly not the same person_ that is speaking into a microphone to understand the value of having 1 human to deal with as a test reviewer.
+As an exam-taker, this requires individual knowledge of the material.
+- **Show an empty workspace**, validating no cheat-sheets.
+Cheatsheets are easy to find, easy to make, and easy to hide from a camera, until the proctor requires the cert-taker to show the whole room and the whole workspace.
+As an exam-taker, this ensures that the knowledge of the material is 100% from within.
+- **No Headphones or Hats**, giving an extra 'level' of assurance that the test taker is not taking any audio cues.
+- **No Dual Monitors, sharing the whole screen**, validating that no software cues are being delivered.
+Savvy software users could come up with many ways to work around security, so requiring 1 monitor with full visibility over the content of the screen validates no software trickery.